Zeynep Koçer: Club career

+End August 2*023, she transferred to Kdz.
+Ereğli to play in the 2023–24 Turkish Super League.
+She scored seven goals in 28 matches played.

+After one season, she moved to Fatih Vatan in Istanbul.

 International career

 Koçer was admitted to the Turkey national U-19 team debuting in the friendly match against Russia on 8 December 2015.
 She was part of the team, which became champion of the 2016 UEFA Women's Under-19 Development Toırnament.
-She took part in every three matches of the 2017 UEFA Women's Under-19 Championship qualification - Group 10 and Elite round - Group 2.
+She took part in every three matches of the 2017 UEFA Women's Under-19 Championship qualification – Group 10 and Elite round – Group 2.

 Personal life

 Growing up, Koçer was a fan of Spanish footballer Fernando Torres.